documentation · v1.2.1

 - setup_structlog() Return a structlog processor that forwards WARNING+ events to Telegram.

-- AnomalyConfig Top-level container bundling the five anomaly detectors passed to init(anomaly=…).
+- AnomalyConfig Top-level container bundling the seven anomaly detectors passed to init(anomaly=…).

 - WatchdogConfig Asyncio event-loop watchdog — multi-threshold severity for stalled loops.